mtlynch/mtlynch.io/content/posts/zfs-encrypted-backups/index.md

 {{<img src="dataset3.png" alt="Screenshot of diary-entries-backup3 as an encrypted dataset">}}

 Moment of truth!
-If I can decrypt `diary-entries-backup3` with the same password I used for `diary-entries` and it contains the same data, then I'll know that the file `diary-entries-backup/snapshot@2022-07-05` contains everything I need to recover the `diary-entries` dataset in case anything ever happens to the original copy.
+If I can decrypt `diary-entries-backup3` with the same password I used for `diary-entries` and it contains the same data, then I'll know that the file `diary-entries-backup/snapshot@2022-07-05` is a complete backup of the `diary-entries` dataset at snapshot `2022-07-05`.

 So, I decrypt `diary-entries-backup3` with the same password and check its contents: